reimagined/resolve/docs/read-side.md

 ### Query a View Model

-You can query a View Model from the client side by sending a POST request to the following URL:
+To query a View Model from the client side, send a GET request to the following URL:

 ```
 http://{host}:{port}/api/query/{viewModel}/{aggregateIds}